eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 Rather, equality in OCaml is special-cased.
 You have a [magical function][eq] with signature `'a -> 'a -> bool` that the compiler implements for every type.
 Standard ML does the same.
-Compare this to Haskell, where equality is implemented entire in userspace via a type class.
+Compare this to Haskell, where equality is implemented entirely in userspace via a type class.

 [eq]: https://v2.ocaml.org/api/Stdlib.html#VAL(=)